Sung-Huan/ANNOgesic/README.rst

     $ cd ANNOgesic/bin
     $ ln -s ../annogesiclib .

-Then, you can run ANNOgesic via specifying the installed path.
+Then, you can run ANNOgesic via specifying the installed path if all the requirements are setup properly.

 Arguments
 -------------